 Advantages of Sealing and Expunging Oregon Records

-How will expunging my conviction or sealing my arrest record help me get a job?
+- How will expunging my conviction or sealing my arrest record help me get a job?expand_more

-The answer to this question depends on which type of post-conviction remedy you qualify for, but each of the criminal record services discussed above should be helpful in obtaining a job.
+The answer to this question really depends on what type of post-conviction remedy you qualify for, but each of the criminal record services discussed above should be helpful in getting a job.

-Setting aside convictions and expunging juvenile convictions are two of the best ways to improve your chances of getting a job with a criminal record.
-Setting aside or expunging your conviction releases you from the judgement of guilt, allowing you to legally state that you have not been convicted of the set–aside conviction.
+Setting aside convictions and expunging juvenile convictions are two of the best ways to improve your chances of getting a job when you have a criminal record.
+Setting aside or expunging your conviction releases you from the judgement of guilt, allowing you to legally state that you have not been convicted of the conviction you’ve set aside.

-Arrest record sealing: Arrests are not as much of a barrier to employment as a conviction, but it’s certainly preferable when background checks do not contain prior arrests, particularly if the offenses were severe.
-While it is illegal for an employer to discriminate in most cases for an arrest record, you can’t affect an employer’s perception in making their hiring decision, so sealing an arrest record will only help your employment prospects.
+Arrests are not typically as big of a barrier to employment as a conviction, but it’s certainly preferable when prior arrests do not show up during a background check, particularly if the offenses are severe.
+While it is illegal for an employer to discriminate against you in most cases for an arrest record, you can’t affect how an employer perceives you in making their hiring decision, so sealing an arrest record cannot do anything but help your employment prospects.

-How can I restore my Second Amendment right to own and possess a firearm?
+- How can I restore my Second Amendment Right to own and possess a firearm?expand_more

 When you can’t set aside your felony conviction, you may be able to reduce your felony to a misdemeanor, which will also restore your firearm rights.
-A felony reduction does not seal your conviction record like a set–aside, but it does remove the felony from your record.
+A felony reduction does not seal your conviction record like a set aside, but it does have the added benefit of removing the felony from your record.

-Finally, if you do not qualify to set aside or reduce a felony conviction, you may still qualify to petition to restore your firearm rights.
-If your order is granted, your Second Amendment rights will fully be restored under both Oregon and federal law.
+Finally, if you do not qualify to set aside or reduce a felony conviction, you may still qualify to petition to get your firearm rights back.
+If your order is granted, your Second Amendment Rights will fully be restored both under Oregon and federal law.
 However, this method does not set aside, reduce, or really affect your criminal record by removing or reducing any charges.

-We will go into more detail regarding restoring Second Amendment rights in Oregon on our Oregon Firearm Rights Restoration page, but restoration typically involves both state and federal law that should be handled by an experienced lawyer.
-The lawyers in our firm regularly handle complex firearm rights restoration issues, so a good first step in exploring whether you can restore your firearm rights would be to take our Secure Eligibility Test.
-Then, if appropriate, set up a time to speak with our legal staff about how to proceed.
+We will go into more detail relating to restoring Second Amendment rights in Oregon on our Oregon Firearm Rights Restoration Page but restoring firearm rights typically involves both state and federal law that should be handled by an experienced lawyer.
+The lawyers in our firm regularly handle complex firearm rights restoration issues, so a good first step in exploring whether you can restore your firearm rights would be to take our Secure Eligibility Test, and then if appropriate, setting up a time to speak with our legal staff about how to proceed.

 What You Need to Do to Get Rid of Your Record

 Each of Oregon’s methods for dealing with your criminal record have different requirements and are meant for different circumstances.
 To move forward, it’s important to determine what Oregon criminal record services are available to you, and then select the services that will provide the greatest benefit.
-Eastman Meyler, PC is here to help you navigate this very specific area of Oregon criminal law, fight to protect your rights, and assist you in moving forward in life without the effects of an Oregon criminal record.
+Our firm is here to help you navigate this very specific area of Oregon criminal law, fight to protect your rights, and assist you in moving forward in life without the effects of a Oregon criminal record.

 You can trust that you will get exceptional service from our law firm, as we have an A Rating from the Better Business Bureau, and prestigious attorney rating services such as Thompson Reuters and Avvo list our attorneys as Super Lawyers and Superb Attorneys.
 Our law firm has attorneys licensed to practice law in all Oregon state courts, provides low price guarantees, and is here to fight for you and put your criminal record behind you!